groupdocs/docs.groupdocs.com/content/editor-net/release-notes/release-notes-2017/groupdocs.editor-for-.net-17.9.0-release-notes.md

 ### Support of SVG image format

 Previous version of GroupDocs.Editor supported only raster image formats: JPEG, PNG, BMP, GIF, ICO.
 Now it also supports a vector format SVG.
 As a result, the public API was slightly modified.
-All types, which represent raster formats, were moved from “GroupDocs.Editor.HtmlCss.Resources.Images” namespace into the “GroupDocs.Editor.HtmlCss.Resources.Images.Raster” namespace, while “SvgImage” class is located in the “GroupDocs.Editor.HtmlCss.Resources.Images.Vector” namespace.
+All types, which represent raster formats, were moved from "GroupDocs.Editor.HtmlCss.Resources.Images" namespace into the "GroupDocs.Editor.HtmlCss.Resources.Images.Raster" namespace, while "SvgImage" class is located in the "GroupDocs.Editor.HtmlCss.Resources.Images.Vector" namespace.

 ### Other features and improvements

 A lot of smaller features and improvements also were implemented in the 17.9.0 version of GroupDocs.Editor.
-All of them are “internal”, i.e. they don’t affect the public API:
+All of them are "internal", i.e. they don’t affect the public API:

 1. Significantly improved footnote, endnote processing and preserving their state, when converting back from HTML to Words.
 2. Greatly improved the field processing and conversion algorithms.